Skip to content

 WE NEED THE VALUE FOR U USING CON.SULPHURIC ACID AND WATER AS MEDIA IN SHELL AND TUBE HEAT EXCHANGER.

-2. SHIVENDRA RASTOGI permalink
+2. SHIVENDRA RASTOGI says:

 Thank you for the information on U values.
 I have used Couldson & Richardson Vol. 6 Chap 12 Table 1.